jaeg/hatbox/README.md

 - Build and run it
   - `make run`
 - You can get started using an example config as such
-  -  `./bin/chest --config chest.config`
+  -  `./bin/hatbox --config hatbox.config`
 - Or you can pass in through runtime params
-  - `./bin/chest --redis-address=<address> --redis-password=<password> --chest-name=chest`
+  - `./bin/hatbox --redis-address=<address> --redis-password=<password> --hatbox-name=hatbox`
 - Or run through a docker container
-  - `docker run jaeg/treasure-chest:latest --redis-address=<address> --redis-password=<password> --chest-name=chest`
+  - `docker run jaeg/hatbox:latest --redis-address=<address> --redis-password=<password> --hatbox-name=hatbox`

 ## Routes
 GET /< filepath >
 - Returns the newest version of the requested file.
-If the chest that got asked for the file either doesn't have it or is out of date it syncs the file.
+If the hatbox that got asked for the file either doesn't have it or is out of date it syncs the file.